-Now that The Cure has been inducted into the 2019 Rock & Roll Hall of Fame, it’s worth remembering the moment I was in one of their concerts, especially that I don’t get the chance to attend that many concerts at all.
+Now that The Cure has been inducted into the 2019 Rock & Roll Hall of Fame, it’s worth remembering the moment I was in one of their concerts, especially since I don’t get the chance to attend that many concerts at all.

 I managed to attend The Cure’s concert live last Monday night (July 30, 2007) at AsiaWorld-Expo in Tung Chung with Dei Faustino and Jay Apolinario.
-It was the first major concert I attended to — since Gary Valenciano’s performance during the Hong Kong Harbourfest 2003 — so it is something special.
+It was the first major concert I attended — since Gary Valenciano’s performance during the Hong Kong Harbourfest 2003 — so it is something special.
 Since Hong Kong doesn’t get a lot of stops from artists of a certain genre, I made an effort to secure this one.

 While the entire session was worth every penny, the mood of the crowd wasn’t generally receptive of the effort and product Robert Smith, Simon Gallup, Porl Thompson, and Jason Cooper put onstage.